Skip to content

 OK version version=0.0.0 agent_format=1

-The same value appears as agent_format in kata version --json.
+The same value appears as agent_format in kata version --json; the complete JSON schema is documented in the CLI reference.
 Ordinary command output does not repeat the version, to keep transcripts small.

 Errors